mojaloop/mojaloop/contribute/Tools-technology-and-process-choices.md

 * **Helm** - The Helm package manager for Kubernetes provides templatized deployments and configurations and allow for overall complexity management.

-* **Postman** is a Google Chrome application for interacting with HTTP APIs.
-It presents you with a friendly GUI for constructing requests and reading responses.

 * **Kafka** - This technology is leveraged to support Mojaloop’s demand for a high velocity and high volume data messaging but keep our hardware requirements minimum.

-* **Microservices** - Because the architecture needs to easily deploy, scale, and have components be easily replaced or upgraded, it will be built as a set of microservices.

 * **JavaScript** - The Mojaloop application is primarily written in JavaScript.